GSA/cto-website/_techtalks/2018-11-14-google-hangouts-closed-captioning.md

 register:
 ---

-Google Hangouts Closed Captioning and related features Tech Talk
+Google Hangouts Closed Captioning and related features Tech Talk.

 Learn how to close caption a video to post to InSite or gsa.gov.

 Learn a shortcut using Google Drive and Caption Colorado if distributing via email.

-Join us for this informative tech talk
+Join us for this informative tech talk.